badalsarkar/Blink/README.md

-# URLChecker
+# Blink

-URLChecker is a command line application to detect invalid urls.
+Blink is a command line application to detect invalid URLs.

 ## Available Features